Devil in Christianity: Cathars and Bogomiles

 Mitigated dualists are closer to Christianity, regarding Lucifer as an angel created (through emanation, since by rejecting the Old Testament, they rejected creation ex nihilo) by God, with Lucifer falling because of his own will.
 On the other hand, absolute dualists regard Lucifer as the eternal principle of evil, not part of God's creation.
 Lucifer forced the good souls into bodily shape, and imprisoned them in his kingdom.
-Following the absolute dualism, neither the souls of the heavenly realm nor the devil and his demons have free will but merely follow their nature, thus rejecting the Christian notion of sin.
+Following the absolute dualism, neither the souls of the heavenly realm nor the Devil and his demons have free will but merely follow their nature, thus rejecting the Christian notion of sin.

-The Catholic church reacted to spreading dualism in the Fourth Council of the Lateran (1215), by affirming that God created everything from nothing; that the devil and his demons were created good, but turned evil by their own will; that humans yielded to the devil's temptations, thus falling into sin; and that, after Resurrection, evil people will suffer along with the devil, while good people enjoy eternity with Christ.
-Only a few theologians from the University of Paris, in 1241, proposed the contrary assertion, that God created the devil evil and without his own decision.
+The Catholic church reacted to spreading dualism in the Fourth Council of the Lateran (1215), by affirming that God created everything from nothing; that the Devil and his demons were created good, but turned evil by their own will; that humans yielded to the Devil's temptations, thus falling into sin; and that, after Resurrection, the damned will suffer along with the Devil, while the saved enjoy eternity with Christ.
+Only a few theologians from the University of Paris, in 1241, proposed the contrary assertion, that God created the Devil evil and without his own decision.

 After the collapse of the Ottoman Empire, parts of Bogomil Dualism remained in Balkan folklore concerning creation: before God created the world, he meets a goose on the eternal ocean.
 The name of the Goose is reportedly Satanael and it claims to be a god.
-When God asks Satanael who he is, the devil answers "the god of gods".
-God requests that the devil then dive to the bottom of the sea to carry some mud, and from this mud, they fashioned the world.
-God created his angels, and the devil created his demons.
-Later, the devil tries to assault god but is thrown into the abyss.
+When God asks Satanael who he is, the Devil answers "the god of gods".
+God requests that the Devil then dive to the bottom of the sea to carry some mud, and from this mud, they fashioned the world.
+God created his angels, and the Devil created his demons.
+Later, the Devil tries to assault god but is thrown into the abyss.
 He remains lurking on the creation of God and planning another attack on heaven.
 This myth shares some resemblance with Pre-Islamic Turkic creation myths as well as Bogomilite thoughts.

 The Reformation

-From the beginning of the early modern period (around the 1400s), Christians started to imagine the devil as an increasingly powerful entity, constantly leading people into falsehood.
-Jews, witches, heretics and people affected by leprosy were often associated with the devil.
+From the beginning of the early modern period (around the 1400s), Christians started to imagine the Devil as an increasingly powerful entity, constantly leading people into falsehood.
+Jews, witches, heretics and people affected by leprosy were often associated with the Devil.
 The Malleus Maleficarum, a popular and extensive work on witch-hunting, was written in 1486.
-Protestants and the Catholic Church began to accuse each other of teaching false doctrines and unwittingly falling for the traps of the devil.
+Protestants and the Catholic Church began to accuse each other of teaching false doctrines and unwittingly falling for the traps of the Devil.
 Both Catholics and Protestants reformed Christian society by shifting their major ethical concerns from avoiding the seven deadly sins to observing the Ten Commandments.
-Thus disloyalty to God, which was seen as disloyalty to the church, and idolatry became the greatest sins, making the devil increasingly dangerous.
-Some reform movements and early humanists often rejected the concept of a personal devil.
-For example, Voltaire dismissed belief in the devil as superstition.
+Thus disloyalty to God, which was seen as disloyalty to the church, and idolatry became the greatest sins, making the Devil increasingly dangerous.
+Some reform movements and early humanists often rejected the concept of a personal Devil.
+For example, Voltaire dismissed belief in the Devil as superstition.